Having a pacemaker fitted

 What happens after the pacemaker is fitted?

-Following your implantation, you will recover in the Cardiac Catheter Suite and will remain here for at least 4 hours, sometimes longer.
-The nursing staff will check your observations.
+After your operation, you will recover in the Cardiac Catheter Suite and will remain there for at least 4 hours, sometimes longer.
+The nursing staff will check your heart rate, temperature, blood pressure and the amount of oxygen in your blood.

 You will usually be allowed to go home the same day, unless instructed by the medical team.
 In some cases the doctor may request that you stay overnight, so we recommend you bring an overnight bag.